 Like many I had been keeping an eagle eye out on the weather forecasts.
 Many weeks went by without a forecast that was optimistic enough to justify a quick dash up to the Highlands.
-Woo hoo, the forecast for the weekend of 5th/6th November was good – so a last minute decision was made to journey north after work.
+Woo hoo, the forecast for the weekend of 5th/6th November was good.
+So I made a last minute decision to journey north after work.
 A quick call to C&S secured a bed in Spean Bridge for the Saturday night and Jet and I were off.
 Carn Dearg and Sgor Gaibhre were on!

 There were a few cars parked at the station but the bunkhouse was quiet.
 As I was getting ready two more cars arrived – one with James from Fraserburgh and the other with a couple from near Fort Augustus.
 We discussed our plans for the day.
 The others were going to amble up Beinn na Lap.
 So Jet and I were going to be alone on our hills that day.

 The journey on the train was a mere 15 minutes or so.
 For the whole of that time Jet was in a state of high alert.
 It was his first time on a train and the noises were unfamiliar.
 It was all soon over though.
 Alighting from the train it is amazing that such a short journey transports you to a place with such a feeling of remoteness.
-Carn Dearg an Sgor Gaibhre are not perhaps the most stunning of hills but they are nicely isolated and provide grand views in all directions.
+Carn Dearg and Sgor Gaibhre are not perhaps the most stunning of hills.
+But they are nicely isolated and provide grand views in all directions.

-But the first sight was that of stag posing near the station house which was closed for the month of November.
+But the first sight was that of stag posing near the station house.
+Unfortunately the café there was closed for the month of November.
 So there would be no cup of tea to revive tired limbs at the end of the walk.

 It was going to be a day of glowing reds, burnt browns and wispy grey.
-They day started out grand, spoilt itself a bit and then improved again.
+The day started out grand, spoilt itself a bit and then improved again.

-There was some activity around the Youth Hostel at the loch and we turned off the lochside track on to the Road to the Isles.
+There was some activity around the Youth Hostel at the loch.
+We soon turned off the lochside track on to the Road to the Isles.
 This path was very wet after the weeks of rain.
 The WH route description states that this is “a newly repaired path”.
 If so, then it must have been bad before!
 However, the views opened up as I jumped over puddles, bog and streamlets.

-Peter’s Rock is marked on the map and soon enough I came to it.
+Peter’s Rock is marked on the map.
+Soon enough I came to it.
 There is a plaque, including a verse.

 Anticipating that the hillside above was going to be as wet, I decided to stick to the path to gain a bit more height.
 So I continued on for a further kilometre or so before breaking off to the left.
 The first 100m of height gain was indeed soggy and heathery but further up the ground was surprisingly dry.
 I gained the ridge shown as Guallain Chlachach and a path appeared on my left which I duly followed.